PROJECT OVERVIEW

 Positive feedback

-• It met or exceeded their expectations of how payroll run should work
+• It met or exceeded their expectations for how payroll should work

 Neutral/Negative feedback